kryptx/palmetto/README.md

 Your name should be something like `noun.qualifier[:qualifier[:qualifier[...]]]` where each `qualifier` is roughly an adjective describing the value more precisely.
 Some examples might be:

 - `address.bitcoin` - Bitcoin address
-- `username.twitter` - Twitter username
 - `name.company` - Company Name
-- `key.rsa` or `key.rsa:public` - An RSA Public Key
 - `address.street:company` - Company Street Address
 - `address.email:company` - Company e-mail
 - `address.email:work` - Work e-mail
+- `id.twitter` or `username.twitter` - Twitter username
+- `key.rsa` or `key.rsa:public` - An RSA Public Key

-The PIP can (and probably should) provide the ability to "link" any key such that it always represents the value stored in another key, and they all change together.
-For example, a person might have the same "work" and "personal" e-mail; in such a case, it should be possible to specify that `address.email:work` points to the value contained in `address.email`.
+The PIP should provide the ability to "link" any key such that it always represents the value stored in another key, and they all change together.
+For example, a person might have the same "work" and "personal" e-mail; in such a case, it should be possible to specify that `address.email:work` always points to whatever value is stored in `address.email`.

 ### 2. Expose the key in your Palmetto root